kraig-hebert/chess-position-tool/roadmap.md

 ## Board Enhancements

 - Show controlled squares using color filters of different gradients for amount of control on square
+- show overlay for attacks that win a piece and are safe

   - Create button that turns cursor into a pressure selector and when you click a square it highlights which pieces are pressuring the square
   - Allow user to choose between types of pressures